Marxism: Social classes

 Class consciousness denotes the awareness—of itself and the social world—that a social class possesses and its capacity to act rationally in its best interests.
-Class consciousness is required before a social class can effect a successful revolution and, thus, the dictatorship of the proletariat.
+Class consciousness is required before a social class can affect a successful revolution and, thus, the dictatorship of the proletariat.

 Without defining ideology, Marx used the term to describe the production of images of social reality.
 According to Engels, "ideology is a process accomplished by the so-called thinker consciously, it is true, but with a false consciousness.
 The real motive forces impelling him remain unknown to him; otherwise it simply would not be an ideological process.
 Hence he imagines false or seeming motive forces."

 Because the ruling class controls the society's means of production, the superstructure of society (i.e. the ruling social ideas) is determined by the best interests of the ruling class.
 In The German Ideology, Marx says that "[t]he ideas of the ruling class are in every epoch the ruling ideas, i.e. the class which is the ruling material force of society, is, at the same time, its ruling intellectual force."
 The term political economy initially referred to the study of the material conditions of economic production in the capitalist system.
 In Marxism, political economy is the study of the means of production, specifically of capital and how that manifests as economic activity.

 Marxism taught me what society was.
 I was like a blindfolded man in a forest, who doesn't even know where north or south is.
 If you don't eventually come to truly understand the history of the class struggle, or at least have a clear idea that society is divided between the rich and the poor, and that some people subjugate and exploit other people, you're lost in a forest, not knowing anything.